 Eligibility: -Applicant must be a resident of (or currently attending school in) Iowa, Minnesota, North Dakota, South Dakota or [...]
 More

-Awards under this program are made to Wisconsin residents who are at least 25% Native American and are undergraduate or graduate students enrolled in degree or certificate programs at University of Wisconsin, Wisconsin Technical College, independent colleges and universities, tribal colleges, or proprietary institutions based in Wisconsin.
-Awards are based on financial need with a limit of ten [...]
+Awards under this program are made to Wisconsin residents who are at least 25% Native American and are undergraduate or graduate students enrolled in a degree or certificate programs at the University of Wisconsin, Wisconsin Technical College, independent colleges and universities, tribal colleges, or proprietary institutions based in Wisconsin.
+Awards are based on financial need with a limit of [...]
 More

 The Talent Incentive Program (TIP) Grant provides grant assistance to the most financially needy and educationally disadvantaged Wisconsin resident students attending colleges and universities in the State of Wisconsin.
 First-time freshmen students are nominated for the TIP Grant by the school financial aid offices or by counselors of the Wisconsin Educational Opportunity Programs (WEOP).
 To [...]
 More

 The Young Women in Public Affairs Program is a monetary award program that encourages young college bound women to participate in public and political life.
 Award levels are $500 local, $1,000 district and $4,000 international.

 Zonta International is a worldwide service organization of executives in business and the professions working together to advance the status of women.
 The awards [...]
 More

 Founded in 1919, Zonta International is a leading global organization of professionals empowering women worldwide through service and advocacy.
 With more than 30,000 members belonging to more than 1,200 Zonta Clubs in 67 countries and geographic areas, Zontians all over the world volunteer their time, talents and support to local and international service projects, as well as scholarship programs [...]
 More